 We know that healthy food systems contribute to preventing and addressing infectious diseases, including COVID-19.
-However, is enough being done to ensure that all communities have access to adequate, safe and healthy food?
+However, is enough being done to ensure that all communities have access to adequate, safe and healthy food in a post-COVID 19 world?
 If anything, it seems that the magnitude of the pandemic has exposed the glaring limitations of the world’s industrial food systems; systems designed for efficiency rather than resilience; systems that therefore fail to nourish the majority of the world’s population adequately.

 According to the United Nations’ “The State of Food Security And Nutrition in the World 2020” report, at least 83 million to 132 million more people may go hungry this year as the pandemic highlights the vulnerabilities and inadequacies of global food systems.